 Short-tailed shrews tend to be active throughout the year and can be nocturnal.
 Their foraging begins after the sun has set but can also be active on cloudy days.

 What Is The Habitat Of The North American Short-tailed Shrew

-These shrews like to burrow underground through leaf litters or the interface at snow/ground.
+These shrews like to burrow underground through leaf litter or the interface at snow/ground.
 They can dig 2.5cm per minute in between taking periods of rest.
-They build their nests beneath logs or underground lining them with leaves or the fur of a meadow vole.
+They build their nests beneath logs or underground, lining them with leaves or the fur of a meadow vole.
 The nests are kept clean with deposit wastes left outside of them.
 Other parts of their burrow system are for storing food.

-Short-tailed shrews are solitary mammals that, when encountered by other members of their species will show aggressive behavior.
+Short-tailed shrews are solitary mammals that, when encountered by other members of their species, will show aggressive behavior.
 Because of their poor sense of smell and vision, they make up for this when foraging food by picking up reflected sound and their keen sense of touch.

 They are carnivores, and their diets consist of insects, earthworms, snails, voles, and other shrews.
 They also include mice and salamanders in their diets.
 These shrews eat only a small portion of seeds and fungi.